Coll & The Cosmos

 The course is run subject to minimum numbers (8 people).

 Cost & Further Information

-The course costs – £90 for adults and £75 for under 18s.
-Accommodation is available at Coll Bunkhouse from £21 per person per night.
+The course costs £90 for adults and £75 for young people (12 – 17 years).
+There is a discounted price of £81 per adult, £67 per young person (12 – 17 years) if booked and paid for two months in advance.
+Accommodation is available at Coll Bunkhouse, from £21 per person per night.
 Alternative accommodation is available just a few minutes walk away including the Coll Hotel, Tigh na Mara and Dun Fraoch Bed & Breakfasts.
 Further self-catering accommodation can be found here.

 This is an informal course and is first and foremost intended to be fun and as flexible as possible regarding the level of the content.
 We strongly believe astronomy and science in general should be as accessible as possible for everyone.

 Lots of people get telescopes as gifts but never learn how to use them properly, feel free to bring along any equipment you have and we will endeavour to show you how to get the best out of it.

 During the evening observing sessions, if the sky is clear remember that it can be very cold so please make sure you pack appropriate winter clothing.